abdullahzmaili/EmailAuthChecker/INSTRUCTIONS.md

 ## Analysis Details

-**SPF (9 checks)**: Record presence, syntax, single record compliance, DNS lookups (≤10), length (≤255 chars), TTL (≥3600s), all mechanism, macro security, sub-record TTL
+**SPF (9 checks)**: Record presence, syntax, single record compliance, DNS lookups (≤10), length (≤255 chars), TTL (≥3600s), SPF enforcement rule (?all, ~all, -all, +all), macro security, sub-record TTL

-**DMARC (7 checks)**: Record presence, policy strength, reporting config, strong enforcement, subdomain policy, TTL, alignment modes
+**DMARC (5 checks)**: Record presence, policy strength, reporting config, alignment modes, TTL validation

 **DKIM (5 checks)**: Key discovery (10 selectors), syntax validation, key status, strength analysis (≥1024 bits), TTL validation

+## New Features

+### SPF Enforcement Rule Analysis
+- Renamed from "All Mechanism" for better user understanding
+- Comprehensive analysis of enforcement actions:
+  - `?all`: WEAK - Neutral (Pass or fail, no specific action)
+  - `~all`: GOOD - Soft Fail (Emails marked but accepted)
+  - `-all`: STRICT - Hard Fail (Only authorized senders accepted)
+  - `+all`: CRITICAL - Allows any server (major security risk)

+### DMARC Failure Options
+- NEW: Complete analysis of fo= tag values
+- Supported values and descriptions:
+  - `0` (Default): Generate report only if both SPF and DKIM fail to align
+  - `1`: Generate report if either SPF or DKIM fails to align
+  - `d`: Generate report if DKIM fails to align (regardless of SPF)
+  - `s`: Generate report if SPF fails to align (regardless of DKIM)

 ## Scoring
 - **90-100**: Excellent - All properly configured